-It’s easy to feel overwhelmed when trying to pick the best budget underwater camera.
+It’s easy to feel overwhelmed when trying to find the best cheap underwater camera.

-With so – many – options (!), for cheap underwater cameras; each with numerous specs, features and reviews to compare, how the hell do you separate the truth from the hype?!
+With so – many – options (!) for cheap diving cameras; each with numerous specs and features to compare, how the hell do you separate the truth from the hype?!

-Don’t even trip, dawg (fish)!
-We’ve scoured the seven seas for cheap underwater cameras; having tried, compared and tested dozens of the things.
+That’s why we’ve scoured the seven seas for the best budget underwater cameras available; having tried, compared and tested dozens of the things.

 The best cheap underwater camera currently available is the Apeman A87, a low cost yet high performing action camera.